Sstobo/pong/README.md

 * ▼: down
 # pong

+**Learnings**
+This was a challenging project!
+At first I had a tough time keeping up with where all the variables were coming from.
+I spent some time commenting and tracing them back to thier source, and this helped a lot.
+Overall tons of fun, JS is slowly coming together.

 **Stretch goal info**
 I have added a method to the goal function that plays celebratory crowd noises when a score of 10 is exceeded.
 It also resets that players score to 0.